-We strongly encourage families to transport their campers to transport their child to camp.
-To further reduce the chance of exposure, families should pack food and snacks prior to departure to avoid the risk of purchasing food at public locations.
+We strongly encourage families to transport their campers to camp.
+To further reduce the chance of exposure, families should pack food and snacks prior to departure to avoid the risk of going into resturants.
 Campers should only travel with members of the household that they isolated with prior to camp.
 Stops for fuel or restroom usage should be minimized as much as possible.
 Make sure to always wear masks and stay distanced from others.

 When arriving at camp, vehicles will pull onto our basketball court.
 Families will be expected to stay in their vehicles, and there may be a short wait if many families arrive at the same time.
 A member of camp staff will greet each camper.
-Each camper must provide proof of their COVID-19 PCR test and their symptoms checklist from the home quarantine period before leaving the vehicle.
-After those documents are provided, a staff member will assist the camper with unloading luggage and travelling to their cabin.
-Campers must be masked at all times.
+Each camper must provide proof of their COVID-19 test and their symptoms checklist from the home quarantine period before leaving the vehicle.
+After those documents are provided, we will then perform another rapid test.
+Then a staff member will assist the camper with unloading luggage and travelling to their cabin.
+Campers can be unmasked when outside.